Independently reviewed Updated 2026-05-18 Commissions don't affect rankings

 Affiliate Disclosure: We earn a commission when you sign up through our links — at no extra cost to you.
 Our team independently evaluates all products.
 Commissions never influence our rankings.
 Not financial advice.
 Crypto carries significant risk.

-Binance remains the largest crypto exchange by volume, but regulatory headwinds and compliance costs have shifted its competitive position.
-You'll find competitive trading fees and broad asset selection, though US users face restrictions and alternatives like Kraken or Coinbase may offer clearer regulatory clarity depending on your location.
-This review breaks down whether Binance still fits your trading needs in 2026.
+Binance remains the world's largest crypto exchange by trading volume, but regulatory pressures and competing platforms have narrowed its advantages.
+You'll find the lowest trading fees and broadest token selection here, though US users face restrictions and the platform's complexity can overwhelm beginners.
+This review breaks down whether Binance still deserves your account versus newer alternatives.

 Quick Comparison